bitpup555555/District5/README.md

 Please be cautious when considering purchases from other sources, as they may be untapped and, consequently, not officially recognized.

-## How to Win a Parcel
+## How to Score a Free Parcel

-Get involved and you might just land yourself a piece of #District5.
-Here's how:
+Eager for a slice of #District5?
+Follow these simple steps:

 1. **Follow Bitpup on Twitter**: [@bitpup35680](https://twitter.com/bitpup35680)
 2. **Retweet the promotional tweets**.